 }

-• It is ideal for flags or status variables that multiple threads read and write but not for compound actions like incrementing a variable (use synchronized or AtomicInteger for atomicity)
+This means it's suitable for simple flags or status variables that are read and written by multiple threads, but not for compound operations like incrementing a counter.
+For those, you should use synchronized or the AtomicInteger class instead.

 import java.util.concurrent.atomic.AtomicInteger;